kubernetes/community/contributors/design-proposals/scheduling/pod-preemption.md

 1. If the pod is not schedulable, run preemption for the pod.
 1. Move the pod to the list of unschedulable pods.
-1. If a node was chosen to preempt pods, set the node name as an annotation with the "NomindatedNodeName" key to the pod.
+1. If a node was chosen to preempt pods, set the node name as an annotation with the "scheduler.kubernetes.io/nominated-node-name" key to the pod.
+This key is referred to as "NominatedNodeName" in this doc for brevity.
 1. When any pod is terminated, a node is added/removed, or when pods or nodes updated, remove all the pods from the unschedulable pods list and add them to the scheduling queue.
 (Scheduler should keep its existing rate